awsdocs/amazon-rekognition-developer-guide/doc_source/video.md

 For `Get` operations other than `GetCelebrityRecognition`, Amazon Rekognition Video returns tracking information for when entities are detected throughout the input video\.

 For more information about using Amazon Rekognition Video, see [Calling Amazon Rekognition Video Operations](api-video.md)\.
-For an example that does video analysis by using Amazon SQS, see [Analyzing a Video Stored in an Amazon S3 Bucket with the AWS SDK for Java](video-analyzing-with-sqs.md)\.
+For an example that does video analysis by using Amazon SQS, see [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md)\.
 For AWS CLI examples, see [Analyzing a Video with the AWS Command Line Interface](video-cli-commands.md)\.

 ### Video Formats and Storage<a name="video-storage-formats"></a>